 The MSI GF63 8RC has to be our top choice for ultra-budget gaming laptops.
-Priced as low as $649.99 on sale, the GF63 comes equipped with Intel’s i5-8300H, 8GB of DDR4 RAM, Nvidia’s GeForce GTX 1050 and one of the thinner bezels we’ve seen in this price range.
+The GF63 comes equipped with Intel’s i5-8300H, 8GB of DDR4 RAM, Nvidia’s GeForce GTX 1050 and one of the thinner bezels we’ve seen in this price range.
 The only obvious downside is the lack of an included SSD.
 The laptop comes loaded with a 1TB HDD which means you’ll probably want to upgrade the storage fairly quickly.

 Gigabyte’s Aero 15X was the first thin Max-Q laptop to catch my eye, and the 2018 Aero 15X v8 refresh remains a promising entry in the field, fixing most of the issues I had with its predecessor while keeping everything else that I love about it.
 Primarily, the keyboard works much better after a driver update, and the screen’s been updated to a snappy 144 Hz panel.